xrdocs/8000/_blogs/cisco-8608-architecture.md

 ## System Details

 ### System Block Diagram
-The system block diagram for the different cards and their mechanics of operation in hardware is covered.

 Inside the chassis, there are two Route Processors (RPs), two Switch Cards (SCs), eight Modular Port Adapters (MPAs), 4 Power Modules (PMs), 8 Fan Modules (FMs) – all these entities are field replaceable units (FRUs).

-- Route Processor (2 for redundancy mode, 1 for non-redundancy mode)
+- Route Processor (2 for redundant mode, 1 for non-redundant mode)
   - Intel 6-core @ 2.5 GHz with DDR4 DRAM and SSD Flash
   - PCIE, P2PM, 10 GbE for control
   - Trusted Anchor Module (TAM) for secure boot
-- Switch Card (2 for redundancy mode, 1 for non-redundancy mode)
+- Switch Card (2 for redundant mode, 1 for non-redundant mode)
-  - One Cisco Silicon One Q200 with 8 GB HBM
+  - Each SC has one Cisco Silicon One Q200 ASIC with 8 GB HBM
   - PCIE switch to interconnect the key components
   - Fan Controller Board
   - Orthogonal Connector to all inter-connectivity with the MPAs
 - Modular Port Adapter
-  - No CPU and managed by RP via PCIE, P2PM
-  - PHY that support hitless 2:1 Mux mode, MACsec, Reverse Gearbox, Class C PTP
+  - PHY supports hitless 2:1 Mux mode, MACsec, Reverse Gearbox, Class C PTP
-  - PHY provides a interface to front panel ports and connect to the Q200 on SC
+  - PHY provides an interface to front panel ports and connects to the Q200 on SC
   - Orthogonal SC connector
   - FPGA for control signals
   - Front panel ports